 Once your multi-event app has been published, there are important things to know about managing and updating the app going forward.
-This guide will cover those elements - such as creating a new event, managing existing ones, and how to manage attendee access to each event.
+This guide will cover those elements, such as creating a new event, managing existing ones, and how to manage attendee access to each event.

-Directly under each app's name will designate whether it is a One Event or Multi-Event app.
 Once you've located your multi-event app, click the "Manage" button.

-The container acts as a shell for your organization's events.
-The name you give your container app (typically your organization name) is what is listed in the App Store and Google Play store.
+The container app acts as a shell for your organization's events.
+The name you give to your container app (typically your organization name) is what is listed in the App Store and Google Play store.
 Once you've opened your container app, your events are listed within it:

 At the app level, you have a separate set of menu options than at the event level.
-These options allow you to customize the app's appearance, content, attendee access and settings available for the app.
+These options allow you to customize the mobile app's appearance, content, attendee access and settings available for the app.

 The Features tab allows you to customize the appearance of the container app, once opened, as well as the elements included in the sidebar menu.
-At the top of this page, you can choose the variations you prefer for color scheme and banner image options.
+At the top of this page, you can choose the variations you prefer for the color scheme and banner image options.
 Click the 'i' for more details on editing these elements:

 At the bottom of this page you can customize the menu at the app level for your attendees.
 These menu items can be renamed and adapted to fit your needs, and you can modify the menu and content at any time.
-Your app menu should be short & simple - it will be accessed before attendees "Join" each event and should include overall information relevant to all events, such as "Contacts" or "About Us".
+Your app menu should be short & simple — it will be accessed before attendees "Join" each event in the mobile app and should include overall information relevant to all events, such as "Contacts" or "About Us".

 The next tab, Content, allows you to add/edit what details show up for each of the features you've added to your app menu.